 In terms of \textbf{runtime} performance, the code generated by the billion-parameter models is generally comparable to, or even slower than, the original slow code.
-Specifically, Deepseek-Coder-6.7B-Instruct exhibits an average runtime of approximately 35 ms, while CodeLLaMA-7B-Instruct averages around 20 ms - both significantly slower than the input code, which has an average runtime of 16 ms. Qwen2.5-Coder-7B-Instruct performs slightly better, with an average runtime of about 13 ms.
+Specifically, Deepseek-Coder-6.7B-Instruct exhibits an average runtime of approximately 23 ms, while CodeLLaMA-7B-Instruct averages around 20 ms - both significantly slower than the input code, which has an average runtime of 16 ms. Qwen2.5-Coder-7B-Instruct performs slightly better, with an average runtime of about 13 ms.

-After applying the \fp{} framework, the generated code from all models achieves better execution time than the input code, although they still lag behind the manually optimized reference code, which has an average runtime of 3 ms. Among them, Deepseek-Coder-6.7B-Instruct-\fp{} and Qwen2.5-Coder-7B-Instruct-\fp{} both achieve average runtime of approximately 11 ms.
+After applying the \fp{} framework, the generated code from all models achieves better execution time than the input code, although they still lag behind the manually optimized reference code, which has an average runtime of 3 ms. Among them, Deepseek-Coder-6.7B-Instruct-\fp{} and Qwen2.5-Coder-7B-Instruct-\fp{} both achieve average runtime of less than 13 ms.

-In terms of improved code execution efficiency compared to the original code (\textbf{@Speedup}), all original billion-parameter LLMs achieve values below 1.05.
+In terms of improved code execution efficiency compared to the original code (\textbf{@Speedup}), all original billion-parameter LLMs achieve values below 1.80.
 This result suggests that current billion-parameter LLMs are unable to effectively perceive and generate performance-optimized implementations.
-In contrast, all LLMs augmented with the \fp{} framework demonstrate clear acceleration benefits, with @Speedup values exceeding 1.3.
-Among the billion-parameter LLMs, Deepseek-Coder-6.7B-Instruct-\fp{} achieves the best performance with a Speedup of 1.55, followed by Qwen2.5-Coder-7B-Instruct-\fp{}, which reaches approximately 1.39.
-The hundreds of billion-parameter models Qwen-Max-0125 and Codex, which already exhibit acceleration capabilities in their original versions, still show further improvement after incorporating \fp{}.
-Specifically, Qwen-Max-0125 improves by about 0.1 to reach approximately 2.34, while Codex improves by 1.1 to nearly 4.60.
+In contrast, all LLMs augmented with the \fp{} framework demonstrate clear acceleration benefits, with @Speedup values exceeding 1.70.
+Among the billion-parameter LLMs, Qwen2.5-Coder-7B-Instruct-\fp{} achieves the best performance with a Speedup of 1.81, followed by Deepseek-Coder-6.7B-Instruct-\fp{}, which reaches approximately 1.71.
+The hundreds of billion-parameter models Qwen-Max-0125 and GPT-5.1-Codex, which already exhibit acceleration capabilities in their original versions, still show further improvement after incorporating \fp{}.
+Specifically, Qwen-Max-0125 improves by about 0.1 to reach approximately 2.14, while GPT-5.1-Codex improves by 0.3 to nearly 2.61.